qwx9/notes/net/todo/diy/guitar/⑨ST.md

 - preamp? sustainer? octave? octave would be great
 - move switch position further forward for easier access
 - perhaps move tone controls back, we mostly want volume; check what makes sense
 - cut, sand, drill pick guard to fit humbuckers and altered body and neck
 - plan for new pick guard template for blank, to be done later
 - cover pick guard inner side with copper tape
 - wire pick guard

 ## log
+- traced for tuner holes, will have to do everything else before drilling shit
+- drilled and installed locking nut and retainer bar
 - cut down nut bolts to be flush against its base
 - head: cut and sand fretboard for locking nut placement
 - REpainted all over again; just the grain looks like shit,